KhronosGroup/ToneMapping/PBR_Neutral/README.md

 $K_s=0.8-F_{90}$, parameter controlling when highlight compression starts.
 $K_d=0.15$, parameter controlling the speed of desaturation.

-Note that all the following entities will be positive for all non-negative input.
+Note that all the following entities will be non-negative for all non-negative input.
 $x=\min\left(R,G,B\right)$

 $$f=\begin{cases}